zazedd/strange_cipher/README.md

 ### Syncing Process

-Steven Strogatz described, in 2003, an easy way of syncing two or more chaotic systems:
+Pecora and Carroll [1], and later Steven Strogatz [2], described an easy way of syncing two or more chaotic systems:
 - Take one of the Systems, the `Driver`, that will transmit its current state in a one-way communication tunnel.
 - The other system becomes the `Reciever`.
 - If we force the `Reciever`'s `x` coordinate to be equal to the `x` coordinate from the `Driver` system, we observe that, after a small number of iterations, the systems become synced